 We’re currently working with the lovely people at Backyard Travel to fine-tune a fantastic itinerary for you, however, we’ve been talking about this for over a year, and I just couldn’t contain the news any longer.
 I wanted to share some of the exciting things we’re planning before we announce full itinerary details.
-(UPDATE: the itinerary has been finalised and you can now enquire about or book the tour on the Backyard Travel website.)

 If you accept our invitation, here’s what you can expect:

 You will be eating

 As we’ll be focusing on culinary travel writing and food photography, we’ve planned many mouthwatering experiences for you, from slurping traditional breakfast soups and sampling Cambodian street food to tucking into scrummy Khmer desserts and savoring refined creative cuisine at Cambodia’s best restaurants.